TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Http/Index.rst

 HTTP request library / Guzzle / PSR-7
 =====================================

-Since TYPO3 CMS 8.1 the PHP library `Guzzle` has been added via composer dependency to work as a feature rich solution for creating HTTP requests based on the PSR-7 interfaces already used within TYPO3.
+Since `TYPO3 CMS`:pn: 8.1 the PHP library `Guzzle` has been added via composer dependency to work as a feature rich solution for creating HTTP requests based on the PSR-7 interfaces already used within `TYPO3`:pn:.

 Guzzle auto-detects available underlying adapters available on the system, like cURL or stream wrappers and chooses the best solution for the system.